tymyrddin/red-basic/source/docs/forest/metasploit.md

-# Metasploit container for Linux targets
+# Metasploit container for Linux and macOS targets

 ## Installation